ACUTE SINUSITIS OVERVIEW

 Other acute sinusitis symptoms can include fever (temperature greater than 100.4ºF or 38ºC), fatigue, cough, difficulty or inability to smell, ear pressure or fullness, headache, and bad breath.

-In most cases, these symptoms develop over the course of one day and begin to improve within seven to 10 days.
+In most cases, these symptoms develop over the course of one day and begin to improve by 7 to 10 days.

 DO I NEED TO BE EXAMINED?

 It is difficult to know if you have a viral or bacterial sinus infection initially.
-However, most people with a viral infection improve without treatment within seven to 10 days after symptoms begin.
-Bacterial sinusitis also sometimes improves without treatment, although it can also worsen and require treatment.
+Studies show that duration of symptoms cannot always be used to distinguish between viral and bacterial sinusitis, even when lasting longer than 7 to 10 days.
+Bacterial and viral sinusitis can often improve with nonantibiotic treatment, although bacterial sinusitis can also worsen and require treatment.

-If one or more of the following bothersome symptoms last more than seven days, an examination by a healthcare provider is recommended:
+If one or more of the following bothersome symptoms last more than seven days, or you have these symptoms that initially improve but then worsen again within the first seven days (“double-worsening”), an examination by a healthcare provider is recommended:

 ●Thick, yellow to green discharge from the nose